Web analytics

 Web analytics is the measurement, collection, analysis, and reporting of web data to understand and optimize web usage.
 Web analytics is not just a process for measuring web traffic but can be used as a tool for business and market research and assess and improve website effectiveness.
 Web analytics applications can also help companies measure the results of traditional print or broadcast advertising campaigns.
 It can be used to estimate how traffic to a website changes after launching a new advertising campaign.
-Web analytics provides information about the number of visitors to a website and the number of page views, or create user behavior profiles.
+Web analytics provides information about the number of visitors to a website and the number of page views, or creates user behaviour profiles.
 It helps gauge traffic and popularity trends, which is useful for market research.

 Basic steps of the web analytics process

 Most web analytics processes come down to four essential stages or steps, which are: